KevanMacGee/Project-Note-Compact/README.md

-# Project Notes - Compact
+# Project Notes

-This is a very basic tool to replace Notepad notes on projects.
+This is a very basic tool to replace Notepad .txt notes on projects.
 When I work on small side projects, I always end up with a .txt file full of To-Dos and reference URLs of resources related to the project I'm working on.
 This is a replacement for that.

 It's important to note that this is a very basic "duct tape engineering" level tool, not a really replacement for something like Notion or Evernote.
 It's a product of a combination of vibe coding, bouncing the code off other models for refactoring and manual review and adjustments.

 This is technically a basic web app, but it is designed to be used locally only.
 Also, think of this as a document rather than a web app.
 You will use a different instance of this for each project you are using it for.
-It isn't intented to keep track of multiple projects.
+It isn't intented to keep track of multiple projects in the same instance.

 ### What this project is:
 * It's a hacky little rudimentary tool to organize ToDos and relevant links when working on a project.